simon-ament/Study/content/🚑 Software-Technik/01_software.md

 ### Active: before the event
 - Responsibility before something has happened referring to a duty or task to care for certain state-of-affairs or person

-1. Adequate perception of threatened violations of norms;
+1. Adequate perception of threatened violations of norms
-2. Consideration of the consequences;
+2. Consideration of the consequences
-3. Autonomy, i.e., the ability to make one’s own independent moral decisions;
+3. Autonomy, i.e., the ability to make one’s own independent moral decisions
-4. Displaying conduct that is based on a verifiable and consistent code; and
+4. Displaying conduct that is based on a verifiable and consistent code
 5. Taking role obligations seriously.

 ### Passive: after the event